Data centre industry in India: Hyderabad

+Due to its IT presence, Hyderabad consists 6% of the market share in the data centre industry, with a capacity of 38 MW and 0.71 million sq ft area.
+Sify, STT, CapitaLand, and CtrlS are key players in the city.

 Bangalore

 Bangalore, known as the Silicon Valley of India, has a major data centre presence due to its large IT infrastructure.
 As of 2020 Bangalore has a total capacity of 162 MW having 1.74 Million sq ft used for data centre.
 It possesses a 25% of the market share.
-ESDS, Sungard, Sify, Whitefield Nxtra Data, Evoque, STT, NTT etc. have their data centres here.
+Sify, ESDS, Sungard, Whitefield Nxtra Data, CapitaLand, Evoque, STT, NTT etc. have their data centres here.

 Noida (Delhi-NCR)

 Noida, which falls under the Delhi-NCR has a significant data centre industry.
 It is the only data centre hub in North India.
 Delhi has a capacity of 72 MW and a total of 1.05 million sq ft with 11% market share.

 Google has acquired a 464,000 sq ft facility at Adani Centre in Noida in 2022.